 A. I would like to think we can all see something of ourselves in Diana.

-Q. How did you research the book?
+Q. How did you research the history for SHADOW OF NIGHT?
 How long did it take you?

 A. I’ve been studying European history between 1400 and 1800 since 1982.
 I have lots of notes.

-Q. Where did the idea to write the book come from?
+Q. Where did the idea to write the All Souls series come from?

 A. From a vacation in Puerto Vallarta, where I walked through the airport and saw all the books about witches and vampires on the shelves.
 This made me wonder if there really are witches and vampires, what do they do for a living?